thendawg/tfhumandetectionnotify/README.md

 In the future, I plan to make number of cameras and the location's name a configurable option.
 This will come with a php interface for easy config in the future, for now, if youre using a single stream, overwrite humandetectpushfoldersthreaded.py and config.py with humandetectpushfoldersthreadedsingle.py and configsingle.py respectively.

+**THREADED TF BETA**

+Currently this relies on the same config and web output files as the other revs so I havent branched it yet but will soon as this moves forward.
+This beta is only compatible with 2 stream sources and will use multiple threads for tensorflow, essentially cutting the image processing time in half.
+Ive been testing with a 3GB 1060, and although it gives me messages about vram potentially impacting performance, Ive restricted it all the way down to 1GB VRAM and have seen no actual performance impact.
+In this iteration Ive also dramatically improved the stream capture threading.

+Future releases which are able to iterate any number of streams will be based off of this design, so I thought Id show what Im working on.
+As well, I plan to further thread the image processing (drawing boxes, scores, etc) as well as the img writing.
+This will all be in a packaged release at somepoint - hopefully with a better web interface as well!

 Screenshots -

 Integrated into Organizrv2 - https://ibb.co/XjGqYrz